Development over the year

 BE Group’s product range consists of materials from several different suppliers.
 The Group strives to establish relations with the best steel producers and to maintain sustainable, long-term cooperation.
 To safeguard access to materials on each individual occasion, the Group seeks to always maintain relations with several suppliers in each product group.
 Over the year, BE Group has cooperated with more than 500 suppliers.
 Before establishing new business relationships and entering into agreements, suppliers’ capacity to meet BE Group’s demands in terms of finance, quality, logistics, the environment and other aspects is ascertained.

 BE Group’s operations are conducted in several different markets and to numerous customer categories.
-The ten largest customers accounted for 13 percent (13) of total sales in 2017.
+The ten largest customers accounted for 13 percent (12) of total sales in 2016.
 BE Group has a large number of customers in different industries and consequently, a good risk diversification.
 The Company actively works to manage credit risks (see Note 31 for further information) by setting credit limits and focusing on collecting overdue debts.
-The credit losses for the year amounted to 0.0% (0.1) of net sales.
+As in the previous year, the credit losses for the year amounted to 0.1% of net sales.

 Increased direct deliveries from steel producers